-How Does The Link Between Depression and Addiction Affect Treatment?
+How Does The Link Between Depression And Addiction Affect Treatment?

 Treatment for depression and substance abuse generally includes the use of both medication and therapy.
 Antidepressants may be used to stabilize mood swings.
 When necessary, other medications can be used to moderate withdrawal from substances of abuse.
-Therapy and counselling make up the key components of treatment and addresses issues related to both disorders.
+Therapy and counseling make up the key components of treatment and addresses issues related to both disorders.

 Co-occurring disorders require a comprehensive treatment program that effectively addresses both disorders.
 Do not treat one disorder without treating the other.
 Individuals who aren’t treated for both at the same time have significantly higher rates of relapse.

 People suffering from co occurring disorders may not be aware of either condition.
 By treating only the drug addiction disorder, it is likely the person will go back to using when he or she feels depressed.
 When the depression is treated in isolation, substance abuse will likely continue.
 This may lead to a relapse in depressive symptoms.